Mansi242401/SQL-Ecommerce-data-analysis/analyzing_website_performance.md

 2. In the second method, i have used CTE(Common Table Expressions).
 This is more complex method and gets the solution in a single query.

-Both solutions are valid, but Solution 1 might be more readable and easier to optimize due to its modular structure.
+Both solutions are valid, but Solution 1 might be more readable and easier to optimize due to its modular structure.<br>

 **SQL QUERY:**
 ```sql
 -- Method 1: